quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 entire Initial packet to avoid authentication failure.
-Forwarding the packet causes the server to respond without the original_destination_connection_id transport parameter, which preserves the normal QUIC signal to the client that there is an unauthorized man in the middle.
+Forwarding the packet causes the server to respond without the original_destination_connection_id transport parameter, which preserves the normal QUIC signal to the client that there is an on-path attacker.

 ### Server Requirements